BabulTech/LearningSalesforce/README.md

 # LearningSalesforce
-This will be the repo for Smart POS
+This will be the repo for salesforce course